baby eating

 What's the child health challenge?

-Since 1995, peanut allergies have increased by over 350 percent.
-Melbourne is a food allergy hotspot with one in 10 babies affected, the highest incidence globally.
+Since 1995, peanut allergies have increased by more than 350 per cent.
+Melbourne is a food allergy hotspot with one in 10 babies affected – the highest incidence globally.

-The need for a curative treatment is greatest for peanut allergy since it is usually lifelong.
-Avoiding trigger foods is the only treatment, but this causes lifestyle restrictions and anxiety about accidentally eating the food.
+The need for a routinely available treatment is greatest for peanut allergy since it is usually lifelong.
+Currently, avoiding trigger foods is the only treatment, but this can cause lifestyle restrictions and anxiety about accidentally eating the food.

 What's the discovery or innovation?

-We trialled a new treatment combining a good bacteria probiotic with peanut protein in increasing amounts over 18 months.
-The immunotherapy stimulated the immune system to become less sensitive to peanut, and the probiotic improved safety and tolerability.
+In one trial, we studied a potential treatment combining a good bacteria probiotic with peanut protein in increasing amounts over 18 months.
+The immunotherapy stimulated the immune system to become less sensitive to peanut, and the probiotic might improve safety and tolerability.

-Eighty-two percent of children treated developed clinical remission by the trial’s end compared with four percent who received a placebo (no active treatment.)
+Forty-six per cent of children treated developed clinical remission by the trial’s end compared with four per cent who received a placebo (no active treatment.)
 Four years after stopping daily therapy, the benefits continued for most in the treated group.

-We are collaborating to develop the therapy into a product available globally and are trialling similar therapies for other food allergies, including egg.
+We are collaborating to try and develop the therapy into a product available globally and are trialling similar therapies for other food allergies, including egg.

 How is it changing children’s lives?

-These trials could change the lives of millions of people with food allergies around the world, enabling them to eat whatever they want.
+This research could change the lives of millions of people with food allergies around the world.

 More resources